Article

 Now that we have our variable in our SQL code, we need to tell Metabase how to use the variable.
 When we add a variable to our code, Metabase will slide out the Variables sidebar.
 We’ll set the Variable type to Field Filter, then map that variable to a field in our database so Metabase can know what kind of filter widget it should add to the question.
 In this case, we’ll map the variable to the created_at field of the orders table.

-Note that we can call the SQL variable whatever we want, but we must map the variable to the appropriate field in order for the dashboard filter to work.
+Note that we can call the SQL variable whatever we want, but in order for the dashboard filter to work, we must map the variable to the appropriate field.

 For now, we’ll leave the filter widget label as Created at, and leave the Required? toggle alone.
-This way, if the variable’s filter widget does not supply a value, the question will run as if the WHERE clause did not exist.
+If the variable’s filter widget lacks a value, Metabase will run the question as if the WHERE clause didn’t exist.

 We can also select a filter widget type, though this widget will only apply to our question.
-Let’s select the Date Filter type, which is the most expressive of the widgets.
+Let’s select the Date filter type.

 Let’s Save our question.
 We’ll call it Number of orders per month - SQL.